 The Computational Biology Research Group develops new computational methods, efficient algorithms, and powerful software tools to help answer fundamental biological questions.
 We are especially interested in problems related to understanding the evolution of genes, genomes, and species.
 Some of our specific projects include:

 - Inferring gene family and genome evolution through gene duplication, horizontal transfer, and loss.

-- Reconstructing highly accurate gene trees in both eukaryotes and prokaryotes for evolutionary and functional genomic studies.
+- Reconstructing highly accurate gene trees for evolutionary and functional genomic studies.

 - Building whole-genome and multi-locus species phylogenies.